 • The body is used to being a confirming, congruent “language” to the spoken word.
 It’s hard enough to construct lies, but flawlessly compelling your body into being perfectly congruent with your lies is virtually impossible.
 If you are lying, your body language is mannered as you seek to present a coherence stance with what you are saying.
 A quick, one-sided shrug is a clear sign of incongruency between body and mind.
 Incongruency is the hallmark of lying.

-• One of the cliches of deception is the fast-talking glib explanation.
+• “A liar is fast-talking offering glib explanation.”
 The opposite is actually the case.
 As a general rule, liars are laconic.
 They say little, and generally tend to go dark.
 Instead of trying to tell an elaborate story, they actually clam up.

-• On the other hand, a seemingly contradictory indication is that an explanation is often provided before one is requested.
+• “They wait until you ask them questions.”
+A seemingly contradictory indication is that an explanation is often provided before one is requested.
 Think of this as a sequencing pattern.
 If a liar is asking, they may tend to be brief, but they may offer an elaborate story as a way of establishing a narrative before they are even asked to provide one.

-• If you push a liar for specific details they will struggle to provide specific answers, while an honest response is openly specific.
+• “A liar tells elaborate stories.”
+If you push a liar for specific details they will struggle to provide specific answers, while an honest response is openly specific.

-• Honest answers tend to have the same cadence and pace of speech within any given spoken sentence.
+• “Liars have a steady tone of voice.”
+Honest answers tend to have the same cadence and pace of speech within any given spoken sentence.
 Liars, however, change their pace of speaking within the same sentence.

 Geiselman teaches police and intelligence officers how to use neuro-science to add to the already heavy cognitive load of the liar by asking them to tell their story backwards.

-I’d like you to start at the very end of the story as you’ve told it and go backward in time, being as detailed as you can."
+I’d like you to start at the very end of the story as you’ve told it and go backward in time, being as detailed as you can.’
 Deceptive people have a great deal of trouble doing that.
-Some truthful people do as well, but deceptive people really have a tough time doing it, and the basic indicators of deception start showing up.
-R. Edward Geiselman
+Some truthful people do as well, but deceptive people really have a tough time doing it, and the basic indicators of deception start showing up.”

 Lying and the Restless Lie Face

-3. Look at her turned down lips.
+2. Look at turned down lips.
 This is another involuntary indication of fear, (and perhaps even distress?).
 The muscles around the lips are very revealing of emotional states and are very difficult to bring under voluntary control.

 How To Spot a Lie… Start by Not Trusting Your Gut Reaction